NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 After you've set the project properties and created the DLL, you can now generate an initial *.nuspec* file from the project.
 This step includes the relevant replacement tokens to draw information from the project file.

 Run `nuget spec` only once to generate the initial manifest.
-When you update the package, either change values in your project or edit the manifest directly:
+If you update the package, either change values in your project, or edit the manifest directly:

-1. 1.
-With your project open in **Solution Explorer**, open a command prompt by selecting **Tools** > **Command Line** >  **Developer Command Prompt**.
+1. With your project open in **Solution Explorer**, open a command prompt by selecting **Tools** > **Command Line** >  **Developer Command Prompt**.

    The command prompt opens in your project directory where the `AppLogger.csproj` file is located.

 1. Run the following command: `nuget spec AppLogger.csproj`.

    NuGet creates a manifest that matches the name of the project, in this case `AppLogger.nuspec`.
 It also includes replacement tokens in the manifest.

 1. Open `AppLogger.nuspec` in a text editor to examine its contents, which will be similar to the following code: